ultimate271/notes/book/Dragon/The Dragon and the King.md

 and would not want to bother yourself with the bookkeeping affairs of our town.
 Noble sir."

+## The leader looks at the dragon and considers his mortality
 The dragon remained still for a moment, for quite a long moment actually, so long that the people began to look amongst themselves again.
 The leader of them continued to stand there, now gaining his confidence and his resolve, and began